elizabethLam/springboot-microservice/README.md

 • cliente.pelicula.moviedb (version B): Use The Movie DataBase API to check if a specify movie exist.

 • microservicio.eureka.feign: Contains an operation to insert a movie into the database.Database insert is not implemented.
 Only checking the movie based on its title is implemented.
-The implementation of this operation, in this initial version, returns a text string indicating whether the movie it can be inserted or not (it will be able to be inserted if the movie verification is successful).
-Use feign for load balancing.
+The implementation of this operation, in this initial version, returns a text string indicating whether the movie it can be inserted or not (it will be able to be inserted if the movie verification is successful).Use feign for load balancing.

 # How to Install and Run the Project

 Java (JDK 11 +)
-Eclipse, IntelliJ IDEA, or another IDE. clone the projects open in the IDE first run euerka server, and then run the other microservices.
+Eclipse, IntelliJ IDEA, or another IDE.
+Clone the projects and open/import this projects in the IDE.
+Run euerka server, and then run the other microservices.
-Euerka Sever will run in the port 8761. you can use Postman to check the endpoint, ex: make a post request to  http://localhost:50606/movie, in the body add the title of the movie.
+Euerka Sever will run in the port 8761.
+You can use Postman to test the endpoint, ex: make a post request to  http://localhost:50606/movie, in the body add the title of the movie.